2nd draft; pics rev

 The caul is pieced up the back, and has a 1/8″ casing along the bottom, but no exit holes for gathering strings.
 The only gather is along the top 5″ of the caul, a perfect miniature rolled gather.

 The shape of the lappet headpiece and the unruffled ruffle is unique among the examples I’ve seen.
 The headpiece is cut on the grain, but curved under the ear, ever so slightly.
-The ruffle is shaped like a bread knife, with the slightly wider part at the ends.
+The ruffle is shaped like a bread knife, with the slightly wider part near the ends.
 Joined, these two pieces make a round end, with the join going right up the middle.

 Winterthur dates this cap with provenence because it came as part of the collection of needlework made by Mary Alsop (1740-1829), with a note pinned to it, “My Mother’s wedding Cap.”
 As Mrs. Alsop was married on April 27, 1760, that is the date given the cap.
 (All this is on the long record of the item.)
 You can see more of her needlework in the online catalog.